vikashsharma27/vikashsharma27/README.md

 ## 🔍 About Me
 - 💡 Passionate about uncovering insights from data and driving data-driven decisions.
-- 🎓 [Your Degree, e.g., B.Tech in Computer Science / Data Science]
+- 🎓  B.Tech in Computer Science / Data Analytics
 - 🧰 Skilled in **Python, Pandas, NumPy, Power BI, Tableau, Excel and SQL**.
 - 🚀 Currently working on: “Criminal Data Management Software”]
 - 📚 Learning advanced **data storytelling** and **predictive analytics** techniques.